 Jesus spoke all these things to the crowd in parables; he did not say anything to them without using a parable.
 (Matt.
 13:34)

-THE WORD PARABLE means “cast alongside.”
+The word parable means “cast alongside.”
 A parable is a mini story or analogy that casts a familiar idea next to a new concept to help make the lesson clear.
-Jesus referred to His parables of the kingdom as “the secrets of the kingdom” (Matt.
+Jesus referred to his parables of the kingdom as “the secrets of the kingdom” (Matt.
 13:11).
-In Matthew 13:10, the disciples asked Jesus, “Why do you speak to the people in parables?”
-Jesus explained that the spiritual truths in these stories are understood only by divine revelation, to those who listen to and obey Him.
-He explained some of the parables for those in His inner circle, but not for the casual passerby.
+In verse 10, the disciples asked Jesus, “Why do you speak to the people in parables?”
+Jesus explained that the spiritual truths in these stories are understood only by divine revelation, to those who listen to and obey him.
+He explained some of the parables for those in his inner circle, but not for the casual passerby.